gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Yes!"
 Shau Sheu was wonderful, but sometimes it fell to me to see the connections between things and the best way forward.
 "Yes, I'm sure.
 That's what he has to do.
-Except---except he must fail where Ishad succeeded."
+Except—except he must fail where Ishad succeeded."

 Even as I said it, I *knew* it was the truth.
 Where Ishad had succeeded, his prize student had to fail.
 That was what we needed to complete the spell.